 Welcome!
 Do you wish to become a scholar and a practitioner who works with individuals, couples, groups, and organizations?
 Consider our APA accredited Counseling Psychology (CoPsych) specialization.

 As one of the oldest accredited counseling psychology programs in the country, we have been accredited by the American Psychological Association since 1959.
 We have a long history of producing outstanding graduates who practice in academic and applied fields all around the country and the world.

 Our doctoral degree is an APA approved program in Counseling Psychology that follows a scientist-practitioner training model and focuses on students’ learning through coursework, practica, doctoral research seminars, supervision, and collaboration with other students and faculty.

-Through the Counseling and School Psychology Clinic and work with our field placement partners in the community, students will have the opportunity to conduct psychological and educational evaluations of children and youth to address referral questions from parents/caregivers and or schools.
+Through the Counseling and School Psychology Clinic and work with our field placement partners in the community, students will have the opportunity to engage in clinical work with diverse community members with a variety of presenting concerns.
 The specialization in Counseling Psychology has many unique foci and is able to offer training in a wide range of clinical and research areas depending on students' career goals.

 The Co Psych faculty and students are specifically involved in the following areas: